Newborn Sounds Congested but No Mucus in Their Nose

 Eliminate Irritants From Your Home

-Reduce Air-Bourne Allergens
+Reduce Air-Borne Allergens

 Use a Humidifier